trungdullc/01noobHacker/overthewire/Natas2526.md

 ```
 PHP magic methods similar to Python dunder method and C++ function override
 string deserialized back into an object

+Look for unserialize() calls and perform an object deserialization attack
 ```

 ## Solution